aimms/function-reference/model-handling/model-edit-functions/me_compile.rst

 The procedure :aimms:func:`me::Compile` compiles a runtime identifier and all runtime identifiers below that identifier.
-If that runtime identifier is a runtime library, all procedures can be run and set / parameter definitions can be evaluated provided there are no errors.
+If that runtime identifier is a runtime library, all procedures can be run and set/parameter definitions can be evaluated provided there are no errors.

 .. code-block:: aimms